How To Heal From Sexual Abuse With EFT Tapping

 Recovery from sexual assault or abuse is different for each individual.
 There is no timeline for healing; it could take weeks, months, or years.

-If you have been a victim of sexual abuse, please know that you are not alone.
-Many survivors find that realising they are not alone and that their feelings are valid is an essential first step.
+If you have experienced sexual abuse, please know this: you are not alone.
+Many survivors say that realising they are not alone and that their feelings are valid is one of the most important early steps in healing.

-In this blog post, I'd like to walk you through a few steps you can take to overcome trauma from sexual abuse.
-We’ll also discuss how you can support a loved one on their journey of healing from sexual abuse.
+In this blog post, I'd like to gently walk you through a few steps that may support recovery from the trauma of sexual abuse.
+You’ll also explore how to support a loved one on their own healing journey.

 what is sexual abuse?

 Sexual abuse is any form of non-consensual sexual activity.
-It can also be referred to as sexual violence or sexual assault.
+It can also be referred to as sexual violence or sexual assault, and can occur between adults, or between adults and minors.

 Sexual abuse can take many forms:

-• Forbidding the use of birth control, often with the intent to conceive
+- Forbidding the use of birth control (often to force conception).

-• Distributing sexually graphic images of the victim
+- Distributing sexually explicit images of the person without consent.

-• Forcing a partner to perform sex acts in front of others
+- Forcing someone to perform sexual acts in front of others.

 CHILD sexual abuse

-Child abuse occurs when a perpetrator purposefully abuses a minor physically, psychologically, sexually, or via acts of neglect.
+Child abuse occurs when a perpetrator purposefully abuses a minor physically, psychologically, sexually, or through acts of neglect.

-A type of child abuse that includes sexual activity with a juvenile is known as child sexual abuse.
+Child sexual abuse is a specific form of child abuse involving sexual activity with a minor.
 A minor cannot give his or her consent to any sort of sexual engagement.
-When a perpetrator participates in this type of behaviour with a child, they are committing a crime that can have long-term consequences for the victim.
+When a perpetrator engages in such behaviour with a child, they are committing a serious crime that can have long-term consequences for the victim.

 Child sexual abuse can take many forms, including but not limited to (2):

-• Producing, owning, or sharing pornographic photos or films of children
+- Creating, possessing, or sharing pornographic images or videos of children

-• Any other contact of a sexual nature that involves a minor
+- Any other sexual contact involving a minor

 THE PSYCHOLOGICAL IMPACT OF CHILDHOOD ABUSE

 Many adults who were sexually abused as children have never spoken out about it.
-The abuse has an impact on their lives, even years later.
-For example:
+The impact of that abuse often continues to affect their lives, even years later.
+Common long-term effects include:

-Many inmates in jail are known to be victims of child abuse.
+In fact, many inmates in prison are known to have been victims of child abuse.

 Higher suicide attempts, depression tendencies, substance abuse, and personality disorders are also linked to childhood abuse (3).

-Sexual abuse of children is not always easy to detect, and some survivors may not show any clear warning signals.
-Here are some signs and symptoms to watch out for:
+Sexual abuse of children is not always easy to detect, and some survivors may not show any clear warning signs.
+However, here are some indicators to be aware of:

-• Bleeding, bruising, or swelling in the genital areas.
+- Bleeding, bruising, or swelling in the genital area.

-• Pain, itching, or burning in the vaginal area.
+- Complaints of pain, itching, or burning in the vaginal or anal area.

-• Displays depression or post-traumatic stress disorder (internal link) symptoms.
+- Symptoms of depression or post-traumatic stress disorder (PTSD).

 How To Self-Heal & Become An EFT Practitioner